Fr Frank McManus PP Tel: 028 686 31315

 2. By emailing the name(s) of those you want remembered and the date to the parish office.

 HOSPITAL & CARE HOME VISITS: Please contact Fr McManus to let him know if anyone is in hospital.
-This is the only way that Fr McManus can know about a person being in a hospital or Care- Home.
+Since Hospitals and Care Homes now operate rigid data protection policies this is the only way that parish priests or curates can know about a person being in a hospital or Care-Home.

 PARISH COLLECTIONS